truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 My project used Bitcoin to operate, but users could actually create synthetic USD (ie the so-called ["BitUSD"](http://www.truthcoin.info/blog/bitusd/)) and use *that* to trade.
 This BitUSD would last for the duration of trading on the two 'fork-futures'.

 The 2015 version was very permissionless, decentralized, private, and software-based.
-But it did have a drawback: it required us to pick a trusted federation -- these individuals would be responsible for, if needed, signing a single (very observable, very transparent), multisig message, at the *end* of the process (the maturation of the futures).
-This message would have the final world, in case people disagreed with what the algorithms said that they could withdraw in BTC.
+But it did have a drawback: it required us to pick a trusted federation -- individuals who would be responsible for [if needed] signing a single (very observable, very transparent), multisig message.
 Which was not bad for July 2015 era blockchain technology.
 I [presented it](https://www.youtube.com/watch?v=TgjrS-BPWDQ&t=1557s) at Scaling Montreal (or tried to, at least).

 ### Today's Version